 The Sol.
 Keep some small bills of the local currency on hand.

 A lot of places also accepted US dollars and credit cards, and ATMs and exchange buildings were not hard to find.
 Each time we paid with USD, the bills were thoroughly examined and would not be accepted if they were ripped or tattered in any way, so make sure yours are in good shape.

 The map below shows some of the places we visited while in Lima:

 Health & Safety

 Check out what the CDC recommends for travelling to Peru here.

 You cannot flush your toilet paper in Peru, little trash cans are set next to the toilets to discard of it instead.
 Try and remember to grab your toilet paper before you enter the stall when you are in a public restroom, as it is oftentimes kept on the outside.

 We did not drink the water and avoided ice to be safe.
-I do recall one particular time we ordered drinks and forgot to ask for no ice (sin hielo, por favor), but we just shrugged and drank them anyway.
+I do recall one particular time when we ordered drinks and forgot to ask for no ice (sin hielo, por favor), but we just shrugged and drank them anyway.
 Bottoms up.
 Neither of us got sick on the trip.
-Do your own research and use your own judgement to decide what is right for you.

 We felt comfortable walking around by ourselves on this trip.